sparkalow/craft-activecampaign-forms/README.md

 This plugin provides a new field type for selecting forms created on the ActiveCampaign platform.
 Create a new ActiveCampaign form field and add it to your entry types.

-Render a form field with:
+Once a form is set on an entry, render a form field on the frontend with:
 ```twig
  {{ craft.acforms.renderForm(entry.yourFieldHandle) | raw }}
 ```